Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 Following changes are required when updating:

-* Update archetype deployment template(s) through `main.bicep` or one of it's dependent Bicep template.
+- Update archetype deployment template(s) through `main.bicep` or one of it's dependent Bicep template(s).
-* Update documentation in `docs\archetypes`
+- Update documentation in `docs\archetypes`
-* When parameters are added or updated:
+- When parameters are added or updated:
-  * Modify JSON Schema
+  - Modify JSON Schema
-    * Update definitions in `schemas\latest\landingzones`
+    - Update definitions in `schemas\latest\landingzones`
-    * Update changelog in `schemas\latest\readme.md`
+    - Update changelog in `schemas\latest\readme.md`
-    * Update existing unit tests in `tests\schemas`
+    - Update existing unit tests in `tests\schemas`
-    * Update existing deployment JSON parameter files to match new schema definition in `config\subscriptions\*.json`.
+    - Update existing deployment JSON parameter files to match new schema definition in `config\subscriptions\*.json`.
 This is required for backward compatibility for subscriptions that have already been configured.
-  * Unit test
+  - Unit test
-    * Unit tests are based on the scenarios.
+    - Unit tests are based on the scenarios.
 Provide only valid scenarios.
 These should be added to the appropriate landingzone folder in `tests\schemas`
-    * Verify JSON parameter files conform to the updated schema
+    - Verify JSON parameter files conform to the updated schema

       ```bash
         cd tests/schemas
         ./run-tests.sh
       ```

-  * Documentation
+  - Documentation
-    * Unit tests are treated as deployment scenarios.
+    - Unit tests are treated as deployment scenarios.
 Therefore, reference these in the appropriate archetype document in `docs\archetypes` under the **Deployment Scenarios** section.